avajs/ava/docs/02-execution-context.md

 ## `t.teardown(fn)`

 Registers the `fn` function to be run after the test has finished.
-You can register multiple functions and they'll run in order<sup>†</sup>.
+You can register multiple functions.
+In AVA 3 the functions are called in order, but in AVA 4 they'll run in _reverse_ order.<sup>†</sup>.
 You can use asynchronous functions: only one will run at a time.

 You cannot perform assertions using the `t` object or register additional functions from inside `fn`.

 You cannot use `t.teardown()` in hooks either.

-<sup>†</sup> In the next major release we'll change this so teardown functions run in reverse order.
-The last registered function will be called first.
-You can opt in to this behavior now by enabling the `reverseTeardowns` experiment.
+<sup>†</sup> You can opt in to this behavior in AVA 3 by enabling the `reverseTeardowns` experiment.

 **`package.json`**: